-Christian Berets Inc. was founded in 1970 by Don Crooker as a non-denominational, non-profit ministry to people with special needs.
+Christian Berets, Inc. was founded in 1970 by Don Crooker, as a non-denominational, non-profit ministry for people with special needs.
 At that time, there were few non-profits that focused on serving the disabled.
+The name, Christian Berets, is meant to represent a team of people who (like the Green Berets, army special forces) are ready to handle any assignment and willing to do whatever it takes, with the purpose of serving the special needs community.

 Months later, the Wirths shared that 35 additional acres of their land was available for sale near Mi-Wuk Village, which they generously offered to sell with a one-year option for one dollar.
 The Board decided to purchase this property for a larger camp site.

-In 1981, Mary Greybell, who owned the frontage on Highway 108, donated ¾ of an acre to provide better access to the camp property.
+In 1981, Mary Greybell, who owned the frontage on Highway 108, donated three quarters of an acre to provide better access to the camp property.

 Twelve years later, the Board accepted an offer on the sale of the Long Barn camp, which led to a groundbreaking ceremony on the 35 acres purchased for a new Conference and Retreat Center.